anarlavrenov/ExpressNet/README.md

 # Usage Purposes

-1. Primararly usage: playground for Machine Learning Researches and Data Scientists.
+1. Primarily usage: playground for Machine Learning Researches and Data Scientists.
 You are very welcome to share your insights and recommendations.
-2. Baseline for most of classification tasks without any text preprocessing.
+2. Secondary usage: baseline for most of classification tasks without any text preprocessing.
 If you want to achieve instant high validation accuracy - you are welcome to use ExpressNet.